 In our opinion security is a process, not a destination to arrive at.
 Good security design and implementation takes time, patience and hard work to achieve and maintain.
 You should always start with the basics by creating an architecture or overall design.
-As security and privacy will always be one of the most important subjects within IT the importance of good security and privacy will keep growing since companies will be even more depending on IT.
-Also the influence of IT will go deeper into our lives.
-Next to safety security and privacy will become more important when we realize the potential risks that come with new IT technologies.
+As security and privacy is always one of the most important subjects within IT the importance of good security and privacy keeps growing.
+This since companies are more and more depending on IT.
+Also the influence of IT goes deeper into our lives.
+Next to safety, security and privacy become more important when we realize the potential risks that come with new IT technologies.

 This reference architecture is created to improve security and privacy designs in general.
 In our opinion it is time to stop reinventing the wheel when it comes down to creating architectures and designs for security and privacy solutions.

 This reference architecture is not just another security book.
 Since libraries and book stores are filled with decent books on security and privacy we wanted to create a book that is all about reuse.
 There are two main pillars that drive this publication:

 Enabling reuse for companies of all sizes worldwide in order to design security and privacy solutions.

 Creating an open reference architecture that enables collaboration and improvement in an easy way.